 Q&A with an Arts Board Member | Ian Kew

-In a new series, we talk to individuals who sit on the Boards of arts organisations to highlight their approaches to fundraising.
+In our Q&A series, we talk to individuals who sit on the Boards of arts organisations to highlight their approaches to fundraising.

-The Darwin Festival Board is focussed on revenue growth and financial sustainability – philanthropic support is only one (albeit very important) part of our shared responsibilities.
+The Darwin Festival Board is focused on revenue growth and financial sustainability – philanthropic support is only one (albeit very important) part of our shared responsibilities.